nagydani/seedling/sprout/README.md

 All of the above always succeeds.

+*TODO: division by zero and division overflow effects*

 ### Bitwise Primitives

  * `or` replaces the top two cells of the data stack by